roee058/Taco-VC/index.md

 A successful conversion will preserve the linguistic and phonetic characteristics of the source audio while keeping naturalness and similarity to the target speaker.

 #### Taco-VC Architecture
+Taco-VC is a four stages architecture for high quality, non-parallel, many-to-one voice conversion.<br/>
 Phonetic Posteriorgrams (PPG) are being extracted from a phoneme recognition (PR) model to preserve the prosody of the source speech<br/>
 Using a chopped Tacotron (C-Taco), we synthesize the target Mel-Spectrograms (MSPEC) directly from the PPGs.<br/>
 The synthesized MSPECs (SMSPEC) are passed through a speech enhancement network (Taco-SE), which outputs the speech enhanced SMSPECs (SE-SMSPEC).<br/>
 Finally, a Wavenet vocoder is used to generate the target audio from the SE-SMPSECs.<br/>
 We use the same acoustic features (80-band MSPECs) in our different networks.<br/>
+The Tacotron and Wavenet are single speakers models which are trained first on the LJ Speech dataset [2], and then fine tuned to new targets with limited training data.

 #### Conversion Process
 <img src="images/eval_vc.png">